 - Double Volutes on pumps balances pressure on volute walls to achieve higher heads and lessen stress on the pump shaft, bearings and seals.

 - Pumps available in CD4MCu are more abrasion-resistant and have improve solids handling.

 Cornell’s SP Series Slurry pump brings patented Cycloseal® technology to the mining process industry.
 Adding to the diverse range of mine dewatering pumps, The SP Series Slurry pump offers a Cornell solution to abrasive applications throughout the mill process.
 Available in rubber and metal lined configuration to handle various particle sizes, and pH requirements.

 MP-Series Pumps are designed to handle coarse abrasives while providing robust service life in a slurry pump.
 Cornell Pump Company’s MP Mining Pump Series combines 70 years of innovation in pump manufacturing and design, with our highly regarded patented Cycloseal® technology.
 Offering high operating pressures, the MP pumps are specifically designed for coarse abrasive slurry applications such as sand, gravel, coal, manure, and mine dewatering.
-The oversize shafts, thick volutes, CD4MCA impellers, and other features allow it to operate in harsh conditions longer than a standard slurry pump.
+The oversize shafts, thick volutes, high-chrome white iron impellers, and other features allow it to operate in harsh conditions longer than a standard slurry pump.

 The MP series incorporates the unique pushed-out rectangular design features of the Cornell frame, letting you know it is quality Cornell pump.